simpledimplejohn/Tap-room/README.md

 ### by [John Blalock](https://github.com/simpledimplejohn)

 ### __Description__
-A Tap-Room that serves kombucha needs to track their inventory.
+_A Tap-Room that serves kombucha needs to track their inventory.
 This app implements these features in a web interface built with the React library and Javascript.
-It has full CRUD function to add, read, remove, and update.
+It has full CRUD function to add, read, remove, and update._

+### _Project Tree_
+_accurate representation of the application's component tree_

 ### __Technologies Used__

+* _React_
 * _JavaScript_
 * _ES6_
 * _JSX_